All About Braces

 Many people panic when they realize their teeth feel slightly loose.
 This is a normal part of orthodontic treatment, however.
 In order for the teeth to move, they must loosen up a bit first.

 How to Handle a Broken Bracket or Wire

 There is no need to be alarmed if a band, bracket, or wire comes loose.
 It is important, however, to schedule an appointment with us right away, since damaged braces can prolong your treatment.
 In the meantime, there are things you can do to alleviate any discomfort.
 If a broken wire is irritating your soft tissues, you can use a blunt instrument to gently bend it.
 If a bracket comes loose, just leave it.
 If it irritates your mouth, you can cover it with a piece of orthodontic wax.

 Athletic Mouth Guard

 Do you play sports?
-You will want to protect your investment.
+You will want to protect your investment in your braces.
 If you play contact sports of any kind, let us know immediately.
 We can fabricate a custom mouth guard for you to wear while on the court or field.